Ironwood Theatre: The Barton organ

-The Barton organ, happily nicknamed "The Grand Old Lady", remains in place on its pedestal where it was installed in 1928.
+The Barton organ, nicknamed "The Grand Old Lady", remains in place on its pedestal where it was installed in 1928.
 The historic theatre organ is a 2-manual, 7-rank, 499-pipe organ that is still completely playable.
 Restoration efforts on the organ began in 2000 under the direction of Dr. Tom Peacock.
 Volunteers were taught by experts on inspection and repair of the console, pipes, valves, and wiring.
-Virtually all organ components were inspected and cleaned with replacements of all leather materials, which were in dire need of replacement.
+Virtually all organ components were inspected and cleaned, with replacements of all leather materials, which were in dire need of replacement.
 Much of the wire running from the switchboard to the console was replaced as required by electrical code—this included over 700 solder connections on the back of the console.

 After countless hours of volunteer work and thousands of dollars from grants and donations, the Barton Organ console returned from the Carlton Smith Pipe Organ Restoration company in June 2010, completing the restoration of the infamous organ console.
 The instrument is now completely playable.

 It was announced on Saturday, September 18, 2010, that the American Theatre Organ Society would like to open a chapter in Ironwood, Michigan.
 Plans to establish an Upper Peninsula chapter involve theatres across northern Michigan.

-Of the roughly 250 pipe organs built by the Barton Organ Company, the Ironwood Theatre Barton is one of an estimated 40 that are still in their original homes and is one of only six documented Bartons that are still playable.
+Of the roughly 250 pipe organs built by the Barton Organ Company, the Ironwood Theatre Barton is one of an estimated 40 that are still in their original homes, and is one of only six documented Bartons that are still playable.
 As of 2010, the Ironwood Theatre Organ is the most recently restored Barton.

 Events, performances, and productions

-The modern era of the Theatre includes performances from Matt Giraud (2011), Jeff Daniels (2009), Duquesne University Tamburitzans, Robin and Linda Williams, Lake Superior Big Top Chautauqua, Pine Mountain Music Festival, Dr. Steven Ball, Andrew Rogers (2012, 2013), Heroes, Hounds of Finn, Ironwood Dance Company, Detroit Symphony Orchestra, Rodgers and Hammerstein's musical "South Pacific", the musical "Chicago" and many other local, regional, and national acts.
+The modern era of the theatre includes performances from Matt Giraud (2011), Jeff Daniels (2009), Duquesne University Tamburitzans, Robin and Linda Williams, Lake Superior Big Top Chautauqua, Pine Mountain Music Festival, Dr. Steven Ball, Andrew Rogers (2012, 2013), Heroes, Hounds of Finn, Ironwood Dance Company, Detroit Symphony Orchestra, Rodgers and Hammerstein's musical South Pacific, the musical Chicago, and many other local, regional, and national acts.

 H.I.T.
 Idol

-On Thursday, November 17, 2011, “The Historic Ironwood Theatre Presents H.I.T.
-Idol” showcased 41 finalists who sang solos in a style similar to American Idol, and six winners were selected to perform the following night as opening acts for 2008 American Idol finalist Matt Giraud.
+On Thursday, November 17, 2011, The Historic Ironwood Theatre Presents H.I.T.
+Idol showcased 41 finalists who sang solos in a style similar to American Idol, and six winners were selected to perform the following night as opening acts for 2008 American Idol finalist Matt Giraud.
 All of the finalists had an opportunity to sing backup vocals for two of Giraud's songs.
 In addition to the show focusing on the musical talent of local youth, H.I.T.
-Idol was a Historic Ironwood Theatre production with volunteers overseeing all aspects of the show.
+Idol was a Historic Ironwood Theatre production, with volunteers overseeing all aspects of the show.